7frank/audio-foo/README.md

   - https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address?hl=de
   - update dns record (A)

+## troubleshooting

 - traefik-forward-auth seems to have problems with https -.-
   - https://github.com/traefik/traefik/issues/4972
+- payment container seems broken when started on "compute engine"?
+  - will slow down host
+- isolate container and see what we can find

 ### stripe env variables